TallKite/linnstrument-firmware/README.md

 Default scales: of the 8 scales, the 1st and 2nd scales are 5-limit major and 5-limit minor.
 Scales 3-6 are blank but for the tonic, so that you can create your own scales on the note lights screen.
 (For the smaller, weirder edos, scales 1-2 are also blank.)
 The 7th scale is a partial rainbow, and the 8th scale is always the full rainbow.

-The colors use the rainbow metaphor, red-yellow-green-blue = sharp to flat = supermajor to subminor white = 12-edo-ish = 3-limit yellow / green = downmajor / upminor =  5-over / 5-under (examples: 5/4 and 5/3 are 5-over, 6/5 and 16/15 are 5-under)
+The colors use the rainbow metaphor, red-yellow-green-blue = sharp to flat = supermajor to subminor
+* white = 12-edo-ish = 3-limit
+* yellow / green = downmajor / upminor =  5-over / 5-under (examples: 5/4 and 5/3 are 5-over, 6/5 and 16/15 are 5-under)
-blue / red = downminor / upmajor = 7-over / 7-under
+* blue / red = downminor / upmajor = 7-over / 7-under
-purple = neutral = 11-over or 11-under or 13-over or 13-under
+* purple = neutral = 11-over or 11-under or 13-over or 13-under
-pink is reserved for the exact half-octave of 600c, 12-edo-ish but not quite 3-limit, "off-white" cyan / orange = a catch-all pair, e.g. 41edo 7/5 and 10/7, cyan is also for "outside" notes aka interordinals e.g. 24edo orange is used in 55edo for upmid and downmid notes
+* pink is reserved for the exact half-octave of 600c, 12-edo-ish but not quite 3-limit, "off-white"
+* cyan / orange = a catch-all pair, e.g. 41edo 7/5 and 10/7, cyan is also for "outside" notes aka interordinals e.g. 24edo
+* orange is used in 55edo for upmid and downmid notes

 The dot patterns tend to follow the conventional m3 P4 P5 M6 P8 guitar fret markers.
 Some edos add M2 and m7.
 Edos above 24 approximate 12edo, in other words there are dots about every 100 cents.
 41edo is an exception.
 It has kites like a Kite guitar.

 MEMORIES

 All of microLinn's settings are remembered by the 6 memories.
 If you load a memory that has microLinn turned OFF, the microtonal data will not be altered.
-(And if the column offsets and per-split row offsets are OFF, they will not be altered either.)
+(And if the column offsets and per-split row offsets are also OFF, they will not be altered either.)
 This lets you use certain memories to configure your synth-related settings only.
 Load such memories *after* loading a microtonal memory.

 The memory on the bottom row is an exception to this.
-It *will* alter microtonal data even if microLinn is OFF.
-You can use this memory to quickly reset everything to 12edo.
+It *will* alter microtonal data even if it has microLinn turned OFF.
+You can use this memory to quickly reset everything to 12edo, or perhaps to your favorite edo.

 The 2nd memory from the bottom is 41edo Kite guitar (row offset 13, column offset 2), with an alternating-3rds guitar tuning.

-ETC.

-What advantages does microLinn's 12edo have over the standard, non-microLinn 12edo?
-It can be stretched and/or detuned, plus you get multi-colored note lights.
-Also, latency may possibly be reduced due to the use of lookup tables for note info.

-Suggestions for exploring:
+TUNING TABLE MODE
+(this section is a work in progress)

+When an edo is selected, the Linnstrument outputs standard midi notes with tuning bends.
+But Tuning Table mode outputs edosteps instead.
+The lower left pad (or the lower right pad if lefthanded) is midi note 0.
+The midi notes for the other pads on that row increase from there according to the split's column offset.
+Thus each pitch is a unique midi note.
+(When in 12edo, each pitch already has its own unique midi note, and Tuning Table mode has no effect.)

+Each split can be set independently to Tuning Table mode.
+A split using both No Overlap offset and Tuning Table mode can be used to launch audio or midi clips while you play normally in the other split.

+To create a JI or rank-2 scale with N notes, set the edo to N and turn on Tuning Table mode.
+Load a scala file into your synth or run microtonal software such as alt-tuner to produce that N-note scale.
+Each note is slightly sharper or flatter from N-edo, thus the pad's pitch will be different slid up to vs played directly.
+However this is only a comma or so difference even on long slides, which might be tolerable.
+(Possibly software on the computer could fix this problem by scaling the slides by adjusting the pitch bends?)
+Suppose you want to detemper the Kite guitar layout into a JI tuning.
+If you use column offsets in No OverLap mode, the row offset isn't affected by increasing the column offset, it remains the physical width of the split.

+ The Global Settings No OverLap offset can only cover 128 pads.
+But the per-split No OverLap offset combined with Tuning Table mode can give each of the 200 pads its own unique midi note / channel combo, even with large row/column offsets.
+Details: the row offset equals the width of the split, 25.
+Midi notes above 127 wrap around and start over at zero.
+When both Tuning Table mode and locator CC #1 are turned on, the locator CC value changes to the midi group number, where group 1 is notes 0-127, group 2 is notes 128-255, etc. You can have up to 4 groups.
+The group number indicates whether note 0 is really note 128, note 1 is really note 129, etc. Your DAW can then run a simple script that redirects notes of a different group to a track with a different instance of your softsynth, into which you have loaded a different scala file.
+See the TallKite github for example code.

+MicroLinn can ID the midi group by automatically rechannelizing the midi.
+This is an extreme tactic for the power user only.
+* Set the midi mode to channel per note
+* Enable Tuning Table mode
+* Set locator CC #1 to off
+* Probably use only one split, because most or all of the 16 midi channels will be used up
+* Set that split to use MPE midi channels according to the number of midi groups needed:
+* * If numGroups = 2, use channels 2-8 (the channel for group 2 increases by 7 and becomes channels 9-15)
+* * If numGroups = 3, use channels 2-6 (the channel for group 2 increases by 5, and group 3 increases by 10)
+* * If numGroups = 4, use channels 1-4, no Main channel (group 2 increases by 4, group 3 by 8, and group 4 by 12)
+If you want to switch quickly between sounds while performing, you can set the midi channels of the right split identical to those of the left split.

+SUGGESTIONS FOR EXPLORING EDOS:

-The first few edos are pretty strange.
+* The first few edos are pretty strange.
 You may want to start with 15, 17, 19 or 22.
-Be sure to try the Bosanquet layout for 31edo and the Kite guitar layout for 41edo (see KiteGuitar.com).
+* Be sure to try the Bosanquet layout for 31edo and the Kite guitar layout for 41edo (see KiteGuitar.com).
-The full rainbow scale can be overwhelming.
+* The full rainbow scale can be overwhelming.
 Try setting the played mode to BLNK.
-To avoid a touched pad turning red (or whatever) and obscuring the pad's usual color, set the played color to blank.
+* To avoid a touched pad turning red (or whatever) and obscuring the pad's usual color, set the played color to blank.
-Once you know an edo well, you'll probably want to switch to the fretboard dots display.
+* Once you know an edo well, you'll probably want to switch to the fretboard dots display.

-To create JI or rank-2 scales with N notes, set the edo to N. (Eventually: also turn on raw midi mode.)
-Load a scala file into your synth or run alt-tuner to produce that N-note scale.
-Each note is slightly sharper or flatter from N-edo, thus the pad's note will be different slid up to vs played directly.
-However this is only a comma or so difference even on long slides, which might be tolerable.
-Perhaps software on the PC could fix this problem by scaling the slides by adjusting the pitch bends?

-features not yet implemented:
-raw midi output means one mide note pe edostep, doesn't use tuning bends good for older synths, good for creating JI scales via scala files noOverLap mode gives ech pad its own unique midi note number (beware, 200 pads > 128 midi notes!)

 ============================= technical notes ==================================